 Toronto Nature Stewards (TNS), with the agreement of the City of Toronto Urban Forestry Division, runs a stewardship program on public land in ravines and natural areas without direct City supervision.
 Sites are managed by Lead Stewards who have been trained, follow agreed-upon protocols for ecological restoration and report their stewardship activities

-The pilot started in spring of 2021 with 9 sites, 23 trained Lead Stewards and 153 stewards.
+A pilot started in spring of 2021 with 9 sites, 23 trained Lead Stewards and 153 stewards.
 The program expanded in 2022 to 22 sites, 58 Lead Stewards and 466 volunteers.
 Additional volunteers participate in “pop-ups”, where groups and individuals participate in stewardship on a more ad hoc basis under Lead Steward supervision without making a commitment to a dedicated site.

-TNS stewards support the ecological restoration of ravines and natural areas by: picking up litter, removing invasive plants, and monitoring the ecological impact of stewardship activities.
+TNS stewards support the ecological restoration of ravines and natural areas by: picking up litter, removing invasive plants, planting native plants, and monitoring the ecological impact of stewardship activities.
 We meet as small groups of stewards led by trained Lead Stewards, to care for a piece of land within Toronto’s ravines and natural areas.
 Each stewardship site has been approved by the City of Toronto and each group is committed to stewarding their site for a period of years.

 Interested in participating in the TNS program?